Vandroid (comic book)

 Vandroid is a five-issue comic book limited series, written by Tommy Lee Edwards and Noah Smith, illustrated by Dan McDaid and published by Dark Horse Comics.
-There is an accompanying Vandroid soundtrack album by French electronic music label Ed Banger Records, a short film directed by Edwards and an animated trailer made by London-based studio Golden Wolf.
+There is an accompanying Vandroid soundtrack album by French electronic music label Ed Banger Records, a short film directed by Edwards and starring Chad Netherland as Vandroid, and an animated trailer made by London-based studio Golden Wolf.

 Plot summary

 The backstory of the Vandroid comic book is that its creators are reviving a fictionally lost sci-fi movie from 1984.
 As for the story itself: Chuck Carducci, a genius engineer who had the world at his feet is now a washed up, broke mechanic.
 Chuck is contacted by an old friend from his college days with an offer to work on a new project involving artificial intelligence.
 Combining stolen electronics from NASA, high-performance van parts, and a plutonium-ion battery obtained by a shady corporation, Chuck builds a humanoid robot.
 He designs the robot to look like an idealized version of his younger self - fitter, stronger, and more attractive.
 In addition, the robot's A.I. brain is installed with all the positive characteristics and good memories in Chuck's life.
 Chuck puts everything he ever wanted to be into Vandroid, and the robot now has the opportunity to fulfill his maker's lost potential.